Hebden, North Yorkshire: History

 Although no property in the village is older than the early 17th century, its layout reflects its development in medieval times as a planned village.
 Eight toft compartments are discernible to the west of Main Street, and the outline of the four surrounding common fields, now divided, may be identified from the pattern of dry stone walls.
 The fields were largely arable, providing the village with most of its food requirements, but are now farmed exclusively for pasture and hay.
 The village manor house was on land now occupied by Hebden Hall at the south end of Main Street.
 The moors to the north-west of the village were enclosed in 1857.

 The last stretch of Hebden Beck before it reaches the River Wharfe was used to power a corn mill in the Middle Ages, and corn milling survived into the middle of the 19th century.
 In the 14th century Fountains Abbey had a fulling mill in the village.
-In 1791 a three-storey textile mill was built a little way above the corn mill.
-It housed 54 spinning frames and was productive until 1870 when it was driven out of business by the more efficient stream-driven machinery of the industrial revolution.
+In 1792 a three-storey textile mill was built a little way above the corn mill.
+It originally had a capacity of 22 spinning frames and was productive until about 1872 when it was driven out of business by the more efficient stream-driven machinery of the Industrial Revolution.
 At its peak, the mill employed more than 70 men, women, and children.
-The building was used for other purposes including a roller skating rink until it was demolished in 1967.
+The building was subsequently used for a variety of purposes including a roller skating rink and animal feed-stuff manufacturing before it was demolished in 1967.